Bon-Aqua-Computer-Club/bonaqua.club/content/about.md

 +++

 > The `Bon Aqua Computer Club` is an opportunity to meet and collaborate on fun
 > technical projects that expand our minds and enhance our self-reliance.
-We
+It is
-> can each have a hand in taking back our sovereignty if we join together and
+> also a fully-fledged performance space with outdoor event, film production,
-> commit to learning about what opportunities are out there!
+> live streaming, and concert capabiltiies!

 ## Background
 > Bon Aqua Computer Club is owned & operated by [Andrew